gaurav12301010/OCTANET_JUNE_2024/README.md

 Task 1: Build a basic landing page using HTML and CSS.
 Each task folder contains the source code, documentation, and any additional resources related to the specific assignment.
 ### Contact
 Feel free to explore the repository and reach out if you have any questions or feedback.
-Your feedback are most welcome.
+Your feedbacks are most welcome.
 Thank you
 ##### -- Gaurav Kumar Saha